-mydlink Settings
+mydlinkTM Settings

-The DIR-645L features a new cloud service that pushes information such as firmware upgrade notifications, user activity, and intrusion alerts to the mydlinkTM app on Android and Apple mobile devices.
-To insure that your router is up-to-date with the latest features, mydlinkTM will notify you when an update is available for your router.
-You can also monitor a user's online activity with real-time website browsing history, maintaining a safe and secure environment, especially for children at home.
+The DIR-810L features a new cloud service that pushes information such as firmware upgrade notifications, user activity, and intrusion alerts to the mydlink app on your Android or iOS mobile device.
+To ensure that your router is up-to-date with the latest features, mydlink will notify you when an update is available for your router.
+You can also monitor users' online activity with real-time website browsing history, maintaining a safe and secure environment, especially useful for monitoring your children's Internet usage at home.